General (scope, time limits)

 The appeal has to be motivated in fact and in law.[47]
 It may be lodged at IGI-DAI, which has issued the decision or directly to the competent court.[48]
 The appeal has to be accompanied by a copy of the IGI-DAI decision and other documents or elements on which the appeal is based.[49]
 The court carries out an assessment of both points of facts and law.
 The decision of the first instance court incorporates the reasons in fact and law on which it is based.[50]

-It was reported by the director of the centre, that in Timisoara, 95% of the appeals are lodged at IGI and the rest directly at the court.
-According to the JRS representative CNRR’s legal counsellor submitted the appeals to the court via email.
+In 2022, it was reported by the director of the centre, that in Timișoara, 95% of the appeals are lodged at IGI and the rest directly at the court.
+For the year 2023 IGI-DAI did not provide information on the percentage of appeals lodged at IGI and the one directly at courts.

 Article 62 of the Asylum Act provides that asylum cases should be dealt with priority before other civil matters.[52]
 The court should take a decision on the appeal within 30 days.[53]
 The court has to motivate its decision within 5 days of it being pronounced.[54]

-In 2020, IGI-DAI statistics refer to 1 to 2 months average duration of the appeal procedure.[55]
-For 2021, IGI-DAI reported that there are no statistics on the duration of the procedure.[56]
-In practice, the average processing time for the first instance judicial court differs from county to county, as follows:
+In 2020, IGI-DAI statistics refer to 1 to 2 months average duration of the appeal procedure.[82]
+For 2021, IGI-DAI reported that there are no statistics on the duration of the procedure.[83]
+The same was stated for 2022.[84]
+In 2023, IGI-DAI statistics indicate that on average, appeal procedures lasted 60 days.

 Regional Court | Number of days |

-Şomcuta Mare: The JRS representative reported that the appeal procedure did not last long in 2021.
-The Regional Court Baia Mare reported that the decision was reasoned in 1-5 days.[57]
+Şomcuta Mare: The Regional Court Baia Mare reported that the decisions were reasoned within one to ten days.[86]

-Timișoara: According to a lawyer, the average duration of the appeal procedure in 2021 was 2-3 months, which also included 2-3 weeks for drafting the decision.
+Timișoara: According to the director of Timișoara centre, the average duration of the appeal procedure in case of a regular procedure was 60 days and in case of accelerated procedure 30-45 days.
 Judges generally grant short terms of up to 2 weeks.
 Postponements are often due to the absence of interpreters.
 On average there are about 2-3 court hearings for a case.

 Bucharest: the average duration of the appeal procedure is around 3-4 months, according to the director of Stolnicu centre.
-According to the JRS representative the average duration is around 3 months.
 An attorney reported that in 2021 the duration of the appeal proceedings lasted around 3 months.
 The reasoned decision was issued in 2-3 months, according to the lawyer.
-The director of Stolnicu centre stated that there are no more delays in reasoning the decision of the first court (1-2 months for communicating the reasoned decision); they also requested the court ensured the communication of the motivated decision was carried out in a timely fashion.
+The director of Stolnicu centre stated that there were a few delays in reasoning the decision of the first court (1-2 months for communicating the reasoned decision); they also requested the court ensured the communication of the motivated decision was carried out in a timely fashion.

-Regional Court District 4 reported that in case of appeals in accelerated procedures the average duration was 57.02 days, in case of subsequent applications 67.76 days and in the assessment of permission to remain on Romanian territory 40.38 days.[59]
+Regional Court District 4 reported that in case of appeals in accelerated procedures the average duration was 83.65 days, in case of subsequent applications 98.71 days.[87]

-CNRR reported that the average duration of the appeal in Timisoara was 60-90 days for the ordinary procedure and 15-20 days for accelerated procedures; in Somcuta Mare it was 30 days for the ordinary procedure; it was 60 days in Galati; and 30 days in Radauti, District 4 Bucharest and Giurgiu.[61]
+CNRR reported the same average duration of the appeal in 2022 as in 2021, as follows: in Timișoara was 60-90 days for the ordinary procedure and 15-20 days for accelerated procedures; in Şomcuta Mare it was 30 days for the ordinary procedure; it was 60 days in Galati; and 30 days in Rădăuţi, District 4 Bucharest and Giurgiu.[89]

 Hearing